viocost/adv-state/README.md

         1: {
             initial: true, /*Must exactly one initial state for a single level*/
             entry: [/*Single function or array of entry functions*/],
-            entryMessage: "IN_ONE", /*This message will be pushed to the message bus with passed payload once state entered*/
-            exitMessage: "EXIT_ONE", /*This message will be pushed to the message bus with passed payload just before leaving the state*/
             exit: [/*Single function or array of exit functions*/],
             states: {
                 /*nested states*/